OpenAgenda/oa-public/packages/event-search/README.md

 This is only useful if you are already running another version of elasticsearch as a service and need to launch elasticsearch manually

 sudo service elasticsearch stop && cd /usr/share/elasticsearch-5.1.2 && sudo -H -u elasticsearch bash -c './bin/elasticsearch'

-FormSchema can be built from current custom fields ?

-FormSchema can decorate mapping

-A clean interface must be made available for event lifecycle

-How are indexes managed?

-when an event is updated, it needs to be updated in every index where it is set.

-It first needs to be updated in the origin index, then the others.
-Others can be tasked.

-This is neat but a first step could be to setup up a single unified index for the whole db.

-search index administration can be handled in event-search, through dedicated endpoint that would react on event lifecycle happenings; lookup stakeholders, update main index and then queue others ( alias names and event create / update / remove info can be queued )

-rebuild can take an alternative mapping... although rebuild should not require mapping, it should fetch the one from the previous index if existing.

-A mapping load logic is required prior to rebuild.

-1. comes from the outside - at rebuild
-2. comes from previous index
-3. comes from default service mapping

-mapping from the outside is a "decoration" mapping.
-So the service mapping is always used.

-mapping FormSchema-handled types to ES should be possible ( a default mapping ) with reservations